-Python Def Methods and Arguments (callable)This Python example page uses def and callable.
-It shows syntax and uses tuple and dictionary arguments.
+Python Def Methods and Arguments (callable)Use def and callable.
+See syntax and use tuple and dictionary arguments.

 Code reuse.
 With methods, structured units, we reuse code.
 Complex logic only needs to be conceived, and written, once.
 This makes programming easier.

 We use def for "dividesafe."
 This method receives 2 arguments.
 And in its body, it checks the argument "b" against zero.
 It returns -1 if the division would cause an error.

 However: The method returns the result of the division expression in every other case.